jannaee/JSRoadmap/README.md

 - [ ] 9.
 What is an object?
-* Use objects when you want elements names to be strings
+> Definition: Use objects when you want elements names to be strings
     - [ ] 1.
 How do you put values into objects?
     - [ ] 2.
 How do you get values out from objects?
     - [ ] 3.
 How do you remove a property from an object?